ShadowCrafter011/MeteoSeltiDataAnalysis/README.md

 ### [Average min max](plotting/temp_average_min_max.py)

-This plotter uses months as major ticks and displays the daily average, minimum and maximum temperature
+This plotter uses months as major ticks and displays the daily average, minimum and maximum temperature.

 ### [Climate diagram](plotting/temp_precipitation.py)

-Plots temperature and precipitation in the same diagram and shades in the areas like [this example](https://de.wikipedia.org/wiki/Klimadiagramm#/media/Datei:Klimadiagramm-deutsch-Bombay-Indien.png)
+Plots temperature and precipitation in the same diagram and shades in the areas like [this example](https://de.wikipedia.org/wiki/Klimadiagramm#/media/Datei:Klimadiagramm-deutsch-Bombay-Indien.png).

 ### [Daily precipitation](plotting/daily_precip.py)